-In this series of posts we will be looking at events where Kilts are often worn, and will be taking a closer look at some of the more traditional settings for Kilt wearing.
+Although they began as as uniform for Highland regiments, in today’s times kilts are worn by everyone and anyone, not just soldiers.
+Kilts in modern times are worn for all sorts of events, casual or formal.
+This blog will be taking a closer look at some of the more traditional settings for kilt wearing.
 To start off we shall look at an event than can take place throughout the year, though they tend to be partnered with certain occasions such as Burn’s night, Weddings and during the festive period.
 That event is the Céilidh.

 A Céilidh, is a traditional Gaelic social gathering, which usually involves playing Gaelic folk music and dancing.
 Originally they started as assemblies where stories and tales were shared and songs were sung.
 More recently the music and dancing has taken precedence, but the tradition of guests telling stories or reading poetry still survives in some areas.

 Music at these events is usually provided by a Céilidh band consisting of a mix of instruments.
 These can include, but not limited too, the fiddle, flute, tin whistle, accordion, bodhrán, and in more recent times also drums, guitar and electric bass guitar.

 The music is cheerful and lively, and the basic steps can be learned easily; a short instructional session is often provided for new dancers before the start of the dance itself by one of the band members.